finanalyst/p6-task-popular/README.md

 of the language (eg. Rakudo) would be available with a bare minimum of "core" modules.
 Some modules are essential, such as Test, or the module manager (previously `panda`, currently `zef`).

+The intention is for user / user groups to contribute distributions that meet a specific topic area.
-Rakudo is available with some modules in a distribution called `Rakudo Star`.
+Rakudo is available in a package called `Rakudo Star` with a minimal number of modules.

-However, for someone coming to Perl6 for the first time, there is a natural question as to which modules 'should' be installed first.
-Since 'should' is subjective, there is no real solution.
+However, for someone coming to Perl6 for the first time, there is a natural question as to which modules 'should' be installed first to provide the dependencies most other modules will need.
+Since 'should' can be quite subjective, and space is a limited resource, there no ideal solution has yet appeared.

-Another problem (at the time of writing) is that Perl6 has a rapidly expanding user base, and the language continues to evolve.
-This means that modules which were well-tested and useful at one moment in time are being replaced by other modules.
-Consequently, any list of 'necessary' modules that is chosen by someone has to be monitored on a regular basis, as some of the modules in the list become dated.
+Another problem (at the time of writing) is that Perl6 has a rapidly expanding Ecosystem (available modules), whilst the language itself continues to evolve.
+This means that modules which were well-tested and useful at one moment in time are being replaced by other modules or get out of date.
+Consequently, any list of 'necessary' modules has to be monitored on a regular basis.

-This distribution list takes another approach.
+This distribution list takes another, data driven, approach.

-Some modules are used far more than others in the Ecosystem.
+Some modules provide common functionality, and so are `use`d or **cited** by other modules in the Ecosystem.
 Consequently, by chosing a set of modules that are frequently used, it can be fairly safely assumed they will be regularly maintained.
+Failures in these modules will affect other modules.

 This list uses [Citation Indices](http://finanalyst.github.io/ModuleCitation/) to identify the 30 modules most recursively popular modules in the Ecosystem.